jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 1. <span style="color: #0097a7">EffVer</span> communicates intentions.
 Software is created by humans (for now) and that while humans have the best of intentions around the impacts that new versions have, sometimes things are more impactful than expected.
 Instead of trying to quantify the techinical scope of a change <span style="color: #0097a7">EffVer</span> tries to communicate the expected downstream impact.
 2. <span style="color: #0097a7">EffVer</span> respects that all releases impact users and will require effort to adopt them, even if that's some simple testing or updating a lock file.
 By trying to quantify and communicate the effort required to adopt a release developers demonstrate respect for their user's time.
-3. <span style="color: #0097a7">EffVer</span> doesn't make a distinction between bugs fixes, enhancements and features (because developers struggle to make that distinction too).
+3. <span style="color: #0097a7">EffVer</span> doesn't make a distinction between bugs fixes, enhancements and features (because release often include all of these things).
 Instead we focus only on the effort required for existing users to adopt new versions.
 4. <span style="color: #0097a7">EffVer</span> users can more clearly reason that _any_ change can result in them needing to do some work, but that the developer using <span style="color: #0097a7">EffVer</span> is trying to give them information to help them quantify and plan this work.

 ## Fixing mistakes